Juliën Mesbahi

-Juliën Merijn Mesbahi (born 31 January 2006) is a professional football player who plays as centre-back for Twente.
+Juliën Merijn Mesbahi (born 31 January 2006) is a professional footballer who plays as a centre-back for club Twente.
 Born in the Netherlands, he is a youth international for Morocco.

 Career

 Mesbahi is a youth product of Avanti Wilskracht before joining the youth academy of Twente in 2020.
 On 20 May 2021, he signed a contract with Twente's academy until 2024.
 On 20 June 2023, he signed a professional contract with Twente until 2026.
 He debuted with Twente as a substitute in a 3–0 Eredivisie win over Fortuna Sittard on 8 October 2023.

+On 8 July 2025, Mesbahi was loaned by Emmen of Eerste Divisie.

 International career

 Mesbahi was born in the Netherlands to a Moroccan father and Dutch mother.
 He is a former youth international for the Netherlands, having played up to the Netherlands U18s.
 In March 2025, he opted to play for the Morocco U20s.
 On 18 March, his request to switch international allegiance to Morocco was approved by FIFA.